 19th Century Atlases of Erie County Pennsylvania

 Our goal at Ancestor Tracks is to publish maps and land ownership information allowing researchers to place more precisely the locations where our ancestors lived.
-The state of Pennsylvania began platting the exact metes-and-bounds tracts of the earliest landowners, township-by-township, starting in 1907, and these Erie County Township Warrantee Maps can be ordered from the Pennsylvania Archives.
+The state of Pennsylvania began platting the exact metes-and-bounds tracts of the earliest landowners, township-by-township, starting in 1907.
+We eventually plan to index and publish these Erie Co.
+Warrantee Maps, but we will not be able to get around to Erie County for several years.
+In the meantime, the Pennsylvania Archives has been so kind as to post these images online (scroll below for links to these Erie County Township Warrantee Maps).

 Images of the 1876 Combination Atlas Map of Erie County, Pennsylvania.
 Compiled, drawn and published from personal examinations and surveys.
 Everts, Ensign and Everts, Philadelphia are below.
 Click on the township of your choice.
 Once the images are loaded, they will appear to be illegible but they can then be enlarged and clarified by clicking on them.
 They may also be saved to your computer by right-clicking and selecting "Save Image As..."